-Student selection procedures in the main study were the same as those used in the field trial.
-Student sampling was undertaken using the international contractor software, KeyQuest, at the national centres from lists of all PISA-eligible students in each school that had agreed to participate.
+Student sampling was undertaken using the international contractor software, ACER Maple, at the national centres from lists of all PISA-eligible students in each school that had agreed to participate.
 These lists could have been prepared at the national, regional, or local levels as data files, computer-generated listings, or by hand, depending on who had the most accurate information.
 Since it was important that the student sample be selected from accurate, complete lists, the lists needed to be prepared slightly in advance of the testing period and had to list all PISA-eligible students.
 It was suggested that the lists be received one to two months before the testing period so that the NPM would have adequate time to select the student samples.

-Three countries (Germany, Iceland and Italy) chose student samples that included students aged 15 and/or enrolled in a specific grade (e.g. grade 10).
+Two countries (Germany and Iceland) chose student samples that included students aged 15 and/or enrolled in a specific grade (e.g., grade 10).
 Thus, a larger overall sample, including 15-year-old students and students in the designated grade (who may or may not have been aged 15) was selected.
 The necessary steps in selecting larger samples are noted where appropriate in the following details:

-- Germany supplemented the standard sampling method with an additional sample of gradeeligible students which was selected by first selecting a grade 9 class within PISA-sampled schools (except for vocational schools) that had this grade.
+- Germany supplemented the standard sampling method with an additional sample of grade-eligible students which was selected by first selecting two grade 9 classes within PISA-sampled non-SEN schools (except for vocational schools) and all grade 9 classes within PISA-sampled SEN schools that had this grade.
 Prior to PISA 2015, Germany assessed all the class-sampled students.
-For PISA 2018, as in PISA 2015, to reduce the number of students needing to be assessed for their grade sample from the sampled class, Germany randomly sub-sampled 15 students eligible for the class sample only to participate; the other students eligible only for the class sample were treated as nonrespondents.
-Since non-response in this case was random, these students were accounted for in the optional grade sample through student non-response adjustments. - Iceland had a school census and a student census of PISA-eligible students, as well as a census of grade 10 students. - Italy selected a grade 10 sample using an alternative direct student sampling method, where the sampling interval in a school was calculated over the full student list in the school, which included PISA-eligible students and non-PISA-eligible grade 10 students.
-This differed from the 2015 approach, where Italy selected a grade 10 sample by selecting a sample of grade 10 classes, and all students from the selected classes were included in the sample.
+For PISA 2022, similar to PISA 2018, to reduce the number of students needing to be assessed for their grade sample from the sampled classes, Germany randomly subsampled 15 students in each sampled class only to participate; the non-selected students in each sampled class were dropped in weighting after applying a ratio adjustment to student base weight for sub-sampled students within each sampled class. - Iceland had a school census and a student census of PISA-eligible students, as well as a census of grade 10 students.

-Four countries (Denmark, Ireland, Russia, and Luxembourg) selected, in addition to PISA students, national-option-eligible-only students to also do the PISA assessments.
+Two countries (Denmark and France) selected, in addition to PISA students, national-option-eligible-only students to also do the PISA assessments.